 So what’s holding women back?

-At Moxie, we help women overcome internal barriers by silencing their inner critic and owning the value they bring.
+At Her New Standard, we help women overcome internal barriers by silencing their inner critic and owning the value they bring.
 But we recognize there are pervasive external factors affecting women’s advancement, which make the picture much more complicated.
 How do we address systemic issues like unconscious bias, unfair promotion practices, and male-dominated corporate cultures?

 Here are our four step recommendations: